djaodjin/drop/docs/tutorials.rst

     vault_name: *Name of the security group for the databases machines*
     watch_tower_name: *Name of the security group for the smtp front machines*
     domain_name: *Domain name for your organization, ex: example.com*
+    webapp: *name of the web application to deploy*
+    ldapPasswordHash: *hash of the root password for LDAP*

     # Directories on local machine
     identities_dir: *Where keys and certificates could be found*

     # URLs to fetch code repositories
     remote_src_top: *Root of where git repositories are found*
+    remote_dservices_repo: *where the deployment scripts can be found*

     $ cat $VIRTUAL_ENV/etc/ansible/hosts
     [local]